-Operational Carbon: The carbon emissions associated with energy used to operate the building (module B6), operational water use (module B7) and fugitive emissions of refrigerants (module B1).
-In corporate carbon footprinting, these emissions are known as scope 1 and scope 2 emissions.
+Operational Carbon: The carbon emissions associated with energy used to operate the building (module B6) and operational water use (module B7).

 End-of-Life Carbon: The carbon emissions associated with deconstruction/demolition, transport from site, waste processing and disposal phases of a building's life cycle which occur after its use (modules C1-C4).